Simon-CLI/Tech-Writing/What is Docker Desktop.md

 #### Issue
 - How to reset Wi-Fi using the CLI

 #### Prerequisite
 You need `sudo` access to following the procedure

 #### Resolution
 The resolution is to resolve the slow Wi-Fi internet connection via CLI by the following procedure:

+**Important**: The Wi-Fi internet connection will be temporarily disconnected and reconnected automatically after step 4

 1. Open the CLI and type `sudo -i`